Skip to content

 Strengths:

-• State-of-the-Art Accuracy: Achieves superior accuracy compared to many real-time object detectors.
+• State-of-the-Art Accuracy: Achieves superior mAP scores on benchmarks like COCO, often outperforming previous real-time detectors.

 Weaknesses: